 Harvesting ETS forest land

-If you harvest or deforest forest land that is registered in the Emissions Trading Scheme (ETS) you will probably need to surrender units that the forest earned as it was growing.
+If you harvest or deforest forest land that is registered in the Emissions Trading Scheme (ETS) you may need to pay New Zealand Units.

 Harvesting and deforesting forest land